RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Hardships make you stronger

-The most amazing people usually have overcome obstacles to achieve great things.
+The most amazing people usually have overcome extreme forms of hardship to achieve great things.
 It's a better learning environment.

 ### Ride out bumps in the road